w3f/Grants-Program/applications/game-economy.md

 * REALIS-API: API for linking the game with the blockchain (transfer operations, creating, crafting, transfer of NFT-Token, withdrawal of funds when the user spends)

-* NFT-Token: Own, open to other developers, NFT pallet

 * NFT-Marketplace: Marketplace embedded in the NFT trading game

-* Bridge Substrate to ERC721: Bridge for transfer from blockchain substratum to Etherium contract

 ### Relevant prior work
 * In Realis we know what players want and we understand the audience of our product.
 We understand what attracts them in the games, we have experience in building a working business model and by combining it with Defi and NFT economics we can create a unique and popular product in the market.